pycontribs/ruyaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+0.17.29 (2023-05-30):
+  - changed the internals of the tag property from a string to a class which allows for preservation of the original handle and suffix.
+This should result in better results using documents with %TAG directives, as well as preserving URI escapes in tag suffixes.

 0.17.28 (2023-05-26):
   - fix for issue 464: documents ending with document end marker without final newline